uber-archive/makisu/README.md

 ...
 ...

-# An step we want to cache.
-A single layer will be generated and cached here on top of base image.
+# A step to be cached.
+A single layer will be committed and cached here on top of base image.
 RUN npm install #!COMMIT

 ...